GridinSoft Threat Intelligence

 Why GridinSoft flags this file

-GridinSoft identifies the sample as PUP.OpenCandy.
+GridinSoft identifies the sample as PUP.OpenCandy, part of the PUP threat category.

 First seen 2026-01-27 23:01:18 (4 months ago); latest analysis 2026-01-27 23:01:18 (4 months ago).